Anderson Ravens and Lady Ravens: Baseball

-Women's basketball
+Women's Basketball

-In more recent history, the women's basketball team made their first appearance in the Division III NCAA Tournament in 2000-2001.
+In more recent history, the women's basketball team made their first appearance in the Division III NCAA Tournament in 2000–2001.

+The Women's Basketball team had a co-conference championship in 2007–2008 when they finished 18–8 (12–4).

 Softball

 The Softball team has posted a record of 214–195 over the past decade, reaching the NCAA regionals three times.
 In total, they have had 7 conference MVP's and 71 All-Conference players.
 The 1999 team was the most successful in school history.
 They finished with a total of 35 wins, including a 14–0 performance in conference play.

-Men's soccer
+Men's Soccer

 The Men's Soccer team also became the first NCAA team, regardless of division, to be named Academic All-Americans 12 straight years.
 The Women's team achieved 11 straight seasons.
 Major team accomplishments include, two HCAC tournament titles, two HCAC regular season titles, 38 All-Conference players, 28 NSCAA Academic All-American selections, three HCAC Players of the Year and two HCAC Freshmen of the Year.